 The preceding discussion risks presenting industrial policy as inherently unsuited to evaluation using the modern empiricist's toolkit.
 That would be misleading.
 As we noted previously, industrial policy is not that different from many other domains of policy with clear justifications for policy intervention and ambiguous evidence.
 In those areas, both research and the policy debate revolve around what works and under what conditions.
 Consider, for example, innovation policy, a mature field that overlaps with industrial policy.
-A recent study by Bloom, Van Reenen and Williams (2019) is devoted exclusively to assessing the effectiveness of different innovation policy levers informed by rich empirical evidence.
+A recent study by Bloom et al. (2019) is devoted exclusively to assessing the effectiveness of different innovation policy levers informed by rich empirical evidence.

 In industrial policy, the emerging literature has taken a somewhat different path.
 Much of the new generation work we survey below is devoted to evaluating whether industrial policy can elicit the desired behavioral response in highly stylized settings.
-Consider Juhász (2018), which evaluates the famous infant industry argument using the disruption to trade resulting from a blockade against Britain in the $19^{th}$ century.
+Consider Juhász (2018), which evaluates the famous infant industry argument using the disruption to trade resulting from a blockade against Britain in the 19th century.
 The paper is obviously of little use to a policymaker trying to understand how to effectively promote infant industry.
 However, what the paper shows is that infant industry can be a powerful economic mechanism in the real world.
-In the language of the model above, it suggests that the market failure, $\theta$ , can be large.
+In the language of the model above, it suggests that the market failure, θ , can be large.
 That finding is arguably of use in a debate centered on whether the government ought to do industrial policy.

 Much of the new work we survey below has a similar flavor.
 Similar to Juhász (2018), many papers make an attempt to isolate different "layers" of treatment.
 We think of one layer being the question of whether the justification for intervention is valid.
-For example, is it really the case that external economies of scale are present and prevent the industry from developing under laissez-faire (i.e., is $\theta > 0$ )?
+For example, is it really the case that external economies of scale are present and prevent the industry from developing under laissez-faire (i.e., is $\theta >$ 0)?
 We think of this as evaluating the "economic mechanism," which may or may not be at work.
-A second set of questions involves evaluating the efficacy of "implementation:" was the policymaker able to identify the right unit to treat, were the instrument(s) used to promote the desired activity effective;
+A second set of questions involves evaluating the efficacy of "implementation:" was the policymaker able to identify the right unit to treat; were the instrument(s) used to promote the desired activity effective; was implementation undermined by rent seeking or other political economy problems (which would speak to the size of φ and λ - government capabilities, and the relative importance of political motives, respectively)?

-&lt;sup>13 In the Criscuolo et al. (2019) paper, for example, causal inference is premised on the exogeneity of the eligibility criteria for British regions (the criteria having been determined in Brussels).
+13 In the Criscuolo et al. (2019) paper, for example, causal inference is premised on the exogeneity of the eligibility criteria for British regions (the criteria having been determined in Brussels).
 One set of critics might argue that those eligibility criteria are precisely what political logic suggests will be manipulated in other instances.
 Another might argue that the eligibility criteria will be set endogenously to target deserving regions/firms, producing better results than what the paper finds.